isomerpages/moe-tampinespri/_our-community/School Advisory Committee (SAC).md

 <p align="center"><strong>Dr. Aziz Noordin (SAC Council Member)</strong>
 </p>
 <p></p>
-<p>Dr. Aziz Noordin is a Family Physician at Tampines Family Medicine Clinic
+<p style="text-align: justify;">Dr. Aziz Noordin is a Family Physician at Tampines Family Medicine Clinic
 with over 15 years of experience in primary care.
 A proud alumnus of TPPS (Class of 1997), he is passionate about chronic disease management, mental health awareness, and medical education.
 He also serves as Secretary of